glutanimate/pytest-anki/README.md

 ## Easy testing of Anki add-ons

-A small utility for testing Anki 2.1 addons
+A small utility for testing Anki 2.1 add-ons.
+The code from this repository is used by [Anki-Night-Mode](https://github.com/krassowski/Anki-Night-Mode) and [AwesomeTTS](https://github.com/AwesomeTTS/awesometts-anki-addon).

 ### Usage